-IUPHAR is happy to announce the launch of the World Smart Medication Day that will be held on the 6th of May yearly to foster clinical pharmacology development and raise awareness on the safer and more effective use of drugs.
+IUPHAR is proud to announce the second annual World Smart Medication Day on the 5 May 2022 to foster clinical pharmacology development and raise awareness on the safer and more effective use of drugs.

 Unsafe medication practices and medication errors are a leading cause of injury and avoidable harm in healthcare systems worldwide.

 Clinical Pharmacology is a key discipline for managing these drug-related problems.